Greece scrambles to show inspectors progress on stalled reforms

 Rival Piraeus Bank has said in the past it is eyeing ATEbank, and other Greek lenders such as National Bank and Eurobank are also expected to declare their interest.

-Samaras’s government named banker Yannis Emiris to lead its stalled privatization drive, replacing Costas Mitropoulos who quit abruptly last week after accusing the administration of blocking his effort to sell off state assets.
+Samaras’s government named banker Yannis Emiris to lead its stalled privatisation drive, replacing Costas Mitropoulos who quit abruptly last week after accusing the administration of blocking his effort to sell off state assets.

 The lenders’ current visit, which began on Tuesday and is expected to be wrapped up in early August, has already shown signs that it is going far from smoothly.